topherCantrell/computerarcheology/content/CoCo/EarlyWork/README.md

 I got paid $125 for the work.
 Nearly all of the article text was heavily edited -- practically rewritten.

-No. That is not me on the cover.
+No, that is not me on the cover.

 <img src="Cover80Micro.jpg" height="500"></img>

 <img src="Animal1.jpg" height="500"></img>